ansible/galaxy_collection_archived/roles/post_install_config/README.md

 * `pulp_url`: URL for connecting to the Pulp API server.
 Defaults to "http://127.0.0.1:24817/".
 * `pulp_settings_file`: Location of the Django setings files.
 Defaults to "{{ pulp_config_dir }}/settings.py".
 * `pulp_validate_certs`: Whether or not the TLS certificates should be verified.
 Defaults to "true".
+* `galaxy_importer_settings`: Key value dictionnary that contains the content of `galaxy-importer.cfg` to be overwritten.